directus/directus/.github/pull_request_template.md

 If adding a new feature:

-- [ ] Documentation was added/updated.
-PR:
+- [ ] Documentation was added/updated